Schengen Information System: System evolution

 In November 2011, SIS1 was renewed for a second time.
 The main reason for renewal was to connect more nations.

 In 2007, while developments were in progress, Portugal had offered the use of a version called "SISone4ALL" developed by SEF (Portugal's Border and Foreigners Service) and Critical Software.

 On 15 October 2010, Bulgaria and Romania joined SIS II for law enforcement cooperation.

 On 9 April 2013, SIS II went live.

 On 27 June 2017, Croatia joined SIS II for law enforcement cooperation.

 On 1 August 2018, Bulgaria and Romania gained full access to SIS.

 On 1 January 2021, Ireland joined the law enforcement aspect, with full access to SIS for law enforcement purposes from 15 March 2021.

 On 3 May 2022, the European Parliament approved a proposal to give Cyprus full access to SIS.
-The proposal still needs to be endorsed by the Council of the European Union.
+The proposal then needed to be endorsed by the Council of the European Union.

+On 1 January 2023, Croatia gained full access to SIS with joining the Schengen border-free zone.

+On 25 July 2023, Cyprus gained full access to SIS.

-The UK was negotiating to rejoin SIS II, with access unlikely before 2027/2028.
+In 2023, the UK was negotiating to rejoin SIS II, with access unlikely before the 2027/2028 fiscal year.